agstephens/RL-mkdocs/docs/index.md

 **Unit 1 Learning outcomes**
-By the end of this unit, students should be able to:
+By the end of this unit, you be able to:

 1. **Explain** the armed bandit problem and how isolating the action space simplifies decision-making.
 2. **Describe** the value function and the action-value function, highlighting their essential roles in reinforcement learning (RL).
 3. **Differentiate** between associative and non-associative problems in RL.